tegaomare/Horiseon-Social-Services-webpage/Readme.md

 ## Conclusion
 - - - -

-After reviewing our criteria and making the neccessary changes, we have now relaunched the site which is available to view at: https://kankanrr.github.io/hw1-code-refactor/
+After reviewing our criteria and making the neccessary changes, we have now relaunched the site which is available to view.